slubimav/NodejsGMP/README.md

 Squilize is used to manage the database.
 The password hash is stored in the database instead of plain text.
 All CRUD operations are implemented.

 Database credentials & server PORT should be configured in .env as it is in https://github.com/slubimav/NodejsGMP/blob/task-3/.env.example.
-Note: We should never save creds in .env.example in Github, but for the Task I made an exception.
+Note: We should never save creds in .env.example in Github, but for the Task I made an exception for convinience of checking process.

 ### How to check